-A student who interrupts his enrollment at the College for one quarter or more (exclusive of the summer) is required to reapply by submitting again the standard application form.
+A student who has been accepted for admission but has not enrolled for one year must reapply by submitting again the standard application for admission form.
 In this way, the College is assured of current student information, such as address and telephone number.
-A second application fee, of course, is not required.
-All fees and tuition are approved by the State Board for community colleges which has the authority to change any or all without prior notice
+A second application fee is not required.
+All fees and tuition are approved by the State Board for community colleges which has the authority to change any or all without prior notice.